dgxo/TerraDocs/docs/config/development/config-files.rst

 In Terra the file formats used in config packs are flexible, as the functionality for reading and parsing different formats is provided via addons - this allows flexibility for developers to use whatever format they're most comfortable in.
-Files contained inside a `config pack <./Config-Packs>`__ will only attempt to load as configuration files if a **language addon** is installed that supports the file type.
+Files contained inside a config pack will only attempt to load as configuration files if a **language addon** is installed that supports the file type.

 YAML
 ----